Professional Development in Trauma Informed Care

 Q. What are the prerequisites to take this training?

-A 200-hr Yoga Teacher Certification, or the completion of previous TCTSY Foundational Training with Nicola, or a regular yoga home or studio practice over a duration of time.
+A 200-hr Yoga Teacher Certification is suggested, or a regular yoga home or studio practice over a duration of time.

 Q. Do I need insurance once this training has been completed?

-As a certified yoga teacher, you are required to have liability insurance.
+If you are a certified yoga teacher, you are required to have liability insurance to support implementing this practice into your offerings.
+This training does not certify people to teach yoga - a 200hr Yoga Teacher Training Certification is required.
 If you are registered with another regulatory body, please check on insurance requirements.

 Q. What are the specific training dates and times?

 This training is available on demand, meaning you can access the content at your own pace in alignment with your schedule.
-All the material is pre-recorded and documents will be available.
+All the material is pre-recorded and documents will be available for you to access for a period of 1-yr.

 Q. How much of this training will be recorded?